a-samir97/Flextock-task/README.md

 ### How to run the application

 - Edit database configuration in database.py file

+- install all requirements to run the application

 ```sh
     pip install -r requirements.txt
 ```

 - To run the application

 ```sh
     python main.py
 ```

 - To run unit tests

 ```sh